 Our housing team is always looking for dedicated, detail oriented and passionate volunteers to help play a pivotal role in housing and well-being of our clients.

 Today, more than ever, computer skills are necessary in both housing and employment searches.
 Volunteers can help teach our clients these crucial skills in our various computer labs.

-If you are comfortable teaching these skills to small groups with individuals who may have barriers to learning, this role would be a great match.
+If you are comfortable teaching skills to small groups with individuals who may have barriers to learning, this role is a great match.

 The health and over well-being of our clients is an important piece in finding and maintaining housing.
 Volunteers can play a part in through a few roles.